 Hair dryers aren’t just full of hot air anymore: The right one can help you achieve new styles, get rid of split ends, and even leave your hair silky and shiny.
 Unfortunately, the opposite is true, too — the wrong hair dryer can be a giant hassle that leaves you with a bad hair day.

 If you’re ready to find your perfect hair dryer, or you just need one that’s going to last more than a year or two, we’ve got you covered.
-Read on for our best advice on untangling your hair dryer confusion and making your purchase smooth and easy to manage.

 Most people purchase a hair dryer because they want to be able to dry their hair quickly after they’ve washed it.
 With a quality hair dryer, you can dry your hair in as little as 5 to 10 minutes, depending on how thick and long your hair is.